svenkubiak/mangooio/docs/authentication.md

 }
 ```

-`isValidLogin` also applies lockout: after `authentication.lock` failed attempts (default 10), the identifier is locked in the auth cache.
+`isValidLogin` also applies lockout: after `authentication.lock` failed attempts (default 10), the identifier is locked for `authentication.lock.duration` minutes (default 60).
 This happens automatically so that a brute-force attempt against one account gets throttled without you having to implement rate limiting by hand.
+A successful login clears the budget.

+The lockout is an **absolute** point in time, set once when the budget is used up.
+Further failed attempts during the lockout are rejected without extending it, so an attacker cannot keep the rightful owner of an account locked out indefinitely by simply continuing to guess.

+The same budget applies to the second factor, see [Two-factor authentication](#two-factor-authentication).
+Both steps are counted separately per identifier, so a failed password attempt never consumes the budget of the second factor and vice versa.

+The counter lives in the auth cache and is therefore per process.
+An application running several instances behind a load balancer gets one budget per instance; if you need a shared or restart-safe budget, keep it in your own data store instead.

 Then, once logged in, you can adjust the cookie further: